iprabhakersingh/WanderLust/README.md

-# 🌍 WanderLust — Travel Stay & Accommodation Platform
+# 🌍 WanderLust — AI Powered Travel Listing & Search Platform

-WanderLust is a full-stack web application inspired by Airbnb, where users can explore travel stays, create property listings, upload images, view categories, and manage their rental spaces.
+WanderLust is a full-stack travel listing platform, allowing users to explore stays, create and manage property listings, upload images, and browse by curated categories.
+The platform includes OpenAI-powered features such as an AI listing description improver, intelligent price prediction based on description, category, location, and country, and a semantic AI search engine that converts natural-language queries into structured database filters for accurate and user-friendly search results.
 It is built using **Node.js**, **Express**, **MongoDB**, and **EJS** with full CRUD features and Cloudinary image hosting.

 ---